-- Carbon monoxide detectors should be on every level of your home, including near sleeping areas. - Check to make sure your CO detectors are working.
+- Carbon monoxide detectors should be on every level of your home, including near sleeping areas. - Check to make sure your carbon monoxide detectors are working.
 If detectors are old or not working properly, replace them. - Keeping a car running in a garage is extremely dangerous.
-Carbon monoxide gas can quickly build up inside the garage even with the garage door open. - Be careful with "remote start" engines which may turn on without you knowing it.
+Carbon monoxide gas can quickly build up inside the car and garage even with the garage door open. - Be careful with "remote start" engines which may turn on without you knowing, causing the car to idle in the garage.

-If you think someone was exposed to carbon monoxide, contact your local poison control center immediately.
-Medical specialists are available to provide information, answer questions, and provide emergency support 24 hours a day.
-Anyone can call for medical help - children, teens, and adults.
+If you think someone was exposed to carbon monoxide, contact the New Jersey Poison Control Center immediately for medical guidance and care.
+Anyone can call for help - children, teens and adults.
 Poison control centers are a medical resource for both the public and healthcare providers.

-Call the NJ Poison Control Center at 1-800-222-1222 or Chat Here

-If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1
+Get help 24/7 - Call 1-800-222-1222 or Chat Online.
+If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1.